Wisconsin Voter FAQs

 In-person absentee voting

-Depending on your municipality, voters can deliver absentee ballots to secured drop boxes.
+Depending on your municipality, voters can return absentee ballots to secured drop boxes.
 Check with your municipal clerk to find locations in your community.

 U.S. Postal Service

 The Wisconsin Election Commission urges voters to mail their ballots as soon as possible in order to be counted.
 After Oct.
 27, the WEC recommends voters use drop boxes and in-person absentee voting.
-See Wisconsin Election Commission’s full list of Nov.
+See WEC’s full list of Nov.
 2020 voting deadlines.

 Polling place on Election Day

-Most voters may also deliver their ballot to their polling place by 8 p.m. on Election Day (Tuesday, Nov.
+Most voters may also return absentee ballots to their polling place by 8 p.m. on Election Day (Tuesday, Nov.
 3, 2020), but there are some exceptions.
 See central count municipalities below.
 Find your polling place here.

 Central count municipalities on Election Day